 Meet the Mod Squad: Natalie Wong

-Last, but certainly not least, we’re excited to welcome part-time decorator and full-time vintage enthusiast Natalie Wong to join us in Palm Springs this month!
+Today, we’re excited to welcome part-time decorator, full-time vintage enthusiast, and returning Mod Squad alum Natalie Wong to join us in Palm Springs this month!

 Natalie Wong is an interior stylist, content creator, vintage enthusiast, and proud owner of a Hollywood Regency–inspired apartment based in Los Angeles.

 She’s passionate about using vintage and secondhand decor elements in her designs, and has traveled the world visiting thrift shops, flea markets and antique malls.
-Follow along in her decor journeys at instagram.com/lagirl310.
+Follow along in her decor journeys at @lagirl310.

 Read on to see what “modernism” means to Natalie.